-- A. K. Hangal was deeply inspired by the struggles of independence that took place around him which, shaped his revolutionary beliefs and ideas and helped him become a part of the anti-imperialist struggle in the country.
+- A. K. Hangal closely witnessed India’s struggle for independence, which shaped his revolutionary beliefs and ideas that helped him become a part of the anti-imperialist struggle in the country.

 - He was imprisoned for two years for his Communist ideologies after he moved from Peshawar to Karachi.
 Zee News

-- He moved to Bombay in 1949, after the partition, and joined IPTA (Indian People’s Theatre Association) along with veterans including Balraj Sahni and Kaifi Azmi.
+- In 1949, he moved to Bombay from Karachi, after the partition of India, and joined IPTA (Indian People’s Theatre Association), where he used to do theatre along with veterans including Balraj Sahni and Kaifi Azmi.

 - At the age of 40, he made his film debut as Raj Kapoor‘s elder brother in Basu Bhattacharya’s Teesri Kasam (1966).

-- A. K. Hangal’s portrayal as “Rahim Chacha” in the blockbuster Sholay (1975) is widely acclaimed.
-He also did portray “Rahim Chacha” in Khud-Daar (1982).
+- A. K. Hangal’s portrayal as “Rahim Chacha” in the blockbuster Bollywood film Sholay (1975) is widely acclaimed.
+He also portrayed a character with the same name, i.e., “Rahim Chacha” in Bollywood film Khud-Daar (1982).

-- A. K. Hangal was shooting for Ramesh Sippy‘s Sholay (1975) and Dev Anand‘s Ishk Ishk Ishk (1974) simultaneously.
-Dev Anand had arranged a helicopter for him to help him commute to the set location easily in Kathmandu.
+- A. K. Hangal was shooting for two movies Ramesh Sippy‘s Sholay (1975) and Dev Anand‘s Ishk Ishk Ishk (1974) simultaneously.
+It was difficult for him to commute between the set locations of the two films; Dev Anand arranged a helicopter for him to help him commute to his film Ishk Ishk Ishk (1974) set location easily in Kathmandu.

-- His character of Inder Mohan – a lecherous old man, alongside Ashok Kumar and Utpal Dutt, in Shaukeen 1982, was applauded and talked a lot about by the audience.
+- His character of Inder Mohan – a lecherous old man, alongside Ashok Kumar and Utpal Dutt in the Bollywood film Shaukeen 1982 was applauded by the audience.

-- A. K. Hangal has also penned his autobiography named “Life & Times of A K Hangal”, where he talks about early life in Peshawar and Karachi and struggle years in Mumbai.
+- A. K. Hangal has also penned his autobiography named “Life & Times of A K Hangal”, where he talks about early life in Peshawar, Karachi, and struggle years in Mumbai.